 Kaiser Permanente's medical centers and clinics are teaching facilities.
-As such, this evaluation may be conducted by an unlicensed postdoctoral resident, doctoral intern, or practicum extern in clinical psychology who will be supervised by ), a licensed clinical psychologist.
-If you have any questions, you make • or extern for more information.
-With regard to timeline, · - to receive the results of the evaluation, feedback, and/or a final copy of the r eport.
-Signature of Patient: Date: orginatare of rationt.
-Duto.
-Madical December .
-Medical Record Number: Signature of Responsible Party: Date: Relationship to Patient (Parent, Guardian, Conservator): Name of Evaluator: Training Program Completion Date: Italiic of Evaluator.
-Training i rogram completion Duto.
+As such, this evaluation may be conducted by an unlicensed postdoctoral resident, doctoral intern, or practicum extern in clinical psychology who will be supervised by (PSY), a licensed clinical psychologist.
+If you have any questions, you may contact the above supervisor or resident, intern, or extern for more information.
+With regard to timeline, it may take up to weeks to receive the results of the evaluation, feedback, and/or a final copy of the report.

+Signature of Patient: Date:

+Medical Record Number:

+Signature of Responsible Party: Date:

+Relationship to Patient (Parent, Guardian, Conservator):

+Name of Evaluator: Training Program Completion Date: